About

 Not performing.
 Not becoming something else.

-Just meeting herself, fully.
+Just meeting yourself, fully.

-The pieces aren’t there to change her.
+The pieces aren't there to change you.
+They're there to turn the volume up, softly.

 That's why I started.
 Forbidden Fruits is a reminder that art begins in the body.